Archaeological Paths - Egypt Royal Tour With dr. Zahi Hawass, dr. Mostafa Waziri and a surprise VIP Guest.

 Upon arriving at Zvartnots International Airport in Yerevan, guests will be greeted by an Archaeological Paths representative and transferred to a premium 5-star hotel in the city.
 Post check-in, guests will have leisure time to unwind.
 The stay will be overnight at the hotel in Yerevan.

-Day 2: Yerevan City Tour & History Museum
+Day 3: Yerevan City Tour – Yerevan History Museum - Brandy Factory

-Day 4: Yerevan - Goris - Tatev - Karahunj - Goris
+Day 4: Yerevan – Noravank - Tatev - Goris

 Day 6: Goris - Caravanserai - Noratus - Dilijan